Come for the Steamboat Marathon and enjoy all the area has to offer

 - Steamboat Whiskey Company, located downtown, serves up free tastings of their lineup — Warrior Whiskey, Sleeping Giant Gin, Ski Town Vodka, Whiskycello, Orangecello, Alpine Nectar Honey Spirit and Steamboat Springs Territorial Moonshine.
 Find select craft cocktails on the happy hour menu, served daily from 4 to 6 p.m. and all day Sundays.
 There’s also a shared plate menu if you’re hungry

 There’s nothing like a good soak after a long run.
 Soothe those weary muscles in natural hot springs at the newly renovated Old Town Hot Springs, conveniently located downtown.
 Complete with waterfalls, a pool-plunging climbing wall and a pair of 230-foot water slides, this is a must-visit when staying in Steamboat Springs.
-Thanks to the renovation, which finishes up in April 2019, the world-class facility now features a new 15,000-square-foot addition with a new and improved fitness area, a climbing wall, an indoor walking track, and more.
+This world-class facility now features a new 15,000-square-foot addition with a new and improved fitness area, a climbing wall, an indoor walking track, and more.